 Reach Out and Read sites recognize that encouragement of parent-child interactions and literacy awareness start even before the appointment begins, in the waiting areas, exam rooms, and physical spaces throughout the clinic.
 When families are surrounded by an environment that fosters parent-child engagement through reading, and makes literacy resources available, the anticipatory guidance and messages provided during the Reach Out and Read visit are reinforced.
-Since most children and parents/caregivers spend time waiting, many spaces can actively promote parentchild interactions through sharing books.
+Since most children and parents/caregivers spend time waiting, many spaces can actively promote parent-child interactions through sharing books.

 COVID-19 Update: During this time, we believe the Reach Out and Read mission is as powerful and important as ever.
 As we know that many sites continue to take increased infection control precautions, we support local decisions around volunteer engagement, visitors, book drives, gently used books in the waiting room, and other practices that impact the environment of your sites.
 We as your partners in this work support your choices and decisions.
 Reach Out and Read encourages local collaboration in these matters, and we support clinic and health systems' protocol for keeping their patients safe.
-For Reach Out and Read's full message on COVID-19, please read here.
+For Reach Out and Read's full message on COVID-19, please read <a href="https://example.com/here-new/memory-new